 The main objective of the project is to find a structure in the collection of the company’s customer characteristics, i.e., clustering to perform market segmentation.
 Clustering refers to a very broad set of techniques for finding subgroups whose members are similar in some way (or clusters), in a dataset.

 There are a great number of clustering methods.
-The team is going to focus on the following approaches: (i) K-Means Clustering, (ii) Hierarchical Clustering, (iii) xxxx.
-Each one of them has its advantages and disadvantages, which will be identified throughout the report.
+The team is going to focus on the following approaches: (i) K-Means Clustering and (ii) Hierarchical Clustering Each one of them has its advantages and disadvantages, which will be identified throughout the report.

 Data Exploration and Preparation